All Episodes

 We're not grown up enough to handle this.

-And you know, here's an interesting thing, Art.
+But you know, here's an interesting thing, Art.

 Have you heard about that?

-Cultural creatives?
+Cultural creatives.

 They're called cultural creatives.

-These are people whose own values are shifting towards, let's say, more partnership, nonviolence, sustainability, planetary consciousness, and it's the fastest growing subculture in the United States.
+These are people whose own values are shifting to, let's say, more partnership, nonviolence, sustainability, planetary consciousness.

 Paul Ray is a social analyst.

-I think there is a consciousness change underway, but I think that it is, I'm sorry to say, a minority, a vast minority of people, even though it may be in the millions as you suggest, and unfortunately the odds are still pretty good that if you give somebody a rotten look on the freeway, they'll pull out a magnum and blow you away.
+And unfortunately, the odds are still pretty good that if you give somebody a rotten look on the freeway, they'll pull out a magnum and blow you away.

-This is absolutely true, and you know what gives me hope here?
+And you know what gives me hope here?

-This is where I am a real potentialist.
+This is where I'm a real potentialist.

 The immense, magnificent, emerging potentials within the system.

-This philosopher Sri Aurobindo said, if you had looked at a rock, on the early earth and someone had said to that rock you're going to get up and walk you're going to get up and talk you're going to fly to the moon that the emergent properties before life on earth were in fact life and animal life and human life and so forth so what I'm saying is the emergent properties in this current human condition are equally great as to the emergent properties of that rock
+This philosopher Sri Arabindo said, if you had looked at a rock on the early Earth, and someone had said to that rock, you're going to get up and walk, you're going to get up and talk, you're going to fly to the moon, that the emergent properties before life on earth were, in fact, life and animal life and human life and so forth.

 And I see the emergent properties in our species are appearing all over the place, but they're not yet powerful.